Delete Multiple PDF Pages Using GroupDocs.Redaction for Java

 final Redactor redactor = new Redactor(Constants.MULTIPAGE_PDF);

-Step 2: Check Page Count and Define Range
+Step 2: Check Page Count and Define the Range

-Retrieve document information to ensure it contains enough pages for deletion:
+Retrieve document information to ensure the requested range exists:

 import com.groupdocs.redaction.IDocumentInfo;